-When children present to primary care with hypermobility, what features would warrant a referral?
+When children present to primary care with pain associated with hypermobility, what features would warrant a referral?

 Hypermobility is common within the general population.
 Many with hypermobility do not experience pain or significant difficulties.
 Symptomatic hypermobility refers to a collection of symptoms that can occur in addition to the presence of hypermobility including joint/muscle aches post-exercise/end of the day/at night, stiffness post-exercise, fatigue, poor sleep, postural problems and clicking joints.
 Often there is a strong family history with females affected more than males.
 The focus of managing these patients should include establishing realistic expectations, encouraging full function and participation in their usual activities.

-A small number of patients can present with other additional features that may necessitate referral to paediatric rheumatology.
+A small number of patients can present with other additional features that may necessitate onward referral to an appropriate service (paediatrics, rheumatology or genetics).
 Additional features include skin hyperextensibility, easy bruising, skin thinning, related cardiac or ocular issues.
 These features in association with hypermobility can be suggestive of an inherited collagen disorder such as Ehlers-Danlos syndrome, Marfan's syndrome or osteogenesis imperfecta.
 Other indications for referral include persistent pain, functional limitation, asymmetrical hypermobility, suspicion of a related inflammatory joint or muscle disease.